Smidels/WebService/README.md

 #### Delete users

-You enter username in the delete form and press to "Delete".
+You enter username in the delete form and press to "Delete User".
-###### Note: you can't delete own and "admin" account
+### Note: you can't delete own and "admin" account